 Call tracking also lets a rehab center know which marketing strategies or even specific campaigns bring in the most calls.
 With this kind of detail, you’ll be able to decide where to focus your attention or spend your budget moving forward.
 Additionally, you’ll be able to identify which messaging elements worked best to motivate the caller to take action.

 How to Use Call Tracking Effectively

 Your rehab center first must set up tracking software in all the places it wishes to track incoming calls.
 That includes its website and all other marketing materials and traditional advertising media (e.g., PPC ads, social media, radio, newspapers, billboards, etc.).

-Once the tracking software set up is complete, unique, and identifiable tracking phone numbers for each marketing or advertising source are assigned.
-This tracking phone number will mask your actual phone number to be a different phone number attached to each incoming call source.
+Once the tracking software setup is complete, unique and identifiable tracking phone numbers for each marketing or advertising source are assigned.
+This tracking phone number will mask your actual phone number as a different one attached to each incoming call source.

 Getting Staff on Board with Call Tracking

 When your staff receives a phone call, the call must be labeled or “tagged.”
 The center will need to determine what kind of tags to use, but the descriptions can categorize calls into groupings once those tags are established.